StollLab/EasySpin/README.md

 EasySpin is a MATLAB-based toolbox for the simulation and analysis of Electron Paramagnetic Resonance (EPR) spectra as well as magnetometry data.
 The homepage of EasySpin is at [easyspin.org](http://easyspin.org).
 This is the GitHub repository of EasySpin's source code, including tests, documentation source, and build scripts.

+To get a tested and packaged version of EasySpin, download it from [easyspin.org](http://easyspin.org).

 ## Resources

 - **Homepage:** <http://easyspin.org>